AlibabaCloudDocs/ess/intl.en-US/Product Introduction/Benefits.md

 ## Benefits

--   On demand: ESS scales resources on demand to respond to traffic spikes in real time without the need to predict demand changes.
+-   On demand: Auto Scaling scales resources on demand to respond to traffic spikes in real time without the need to predict demand changes.
--   Automatic: ESS automatically creates and releases ECS instances without manual intervention.
+-   Automatic: Auto Scaling automatically creates and releases ECS instances without manual intervention.
 It also automatically configures SLB instances and whitelists of ApsaraDB for RDS instances.
--   Flexible: ESS allows you to schedule, customize, and fix the minimum number of instances, as well as configure automatic replacement of unhealthy instances.
+-   Flexible: Auto Scaling allows you to schedule, customize, and fix the minimum number of instances, as well as configure automatic replacement of unhealthy instances.
 It also provides API operations to allow you to monitor instances by using external monitoring systems.
--   Intelligent: ESS intelligently schedules cloud computing resources to respond to various complex scenarios.
+-   Intelligent: Auto Scaling intelligently schedules cloud computing resources to respond to various complex scenarios.

 ## Scenarios